m-kupiec/compendium-react/README.md

   > [React](https://react.dev/learn/render-and-commit)
 - "React only changes the DOM nodes if there’s a difference between renders. . . . you can add some text into the `<input>`, updating its `value`, but the text doesn’t disappear when the component re-renders" ([React](https://react.dev/learn/render-and-commit))
 - "After rendering is done and React updated the DOM, the browser will repaint the screen.
 Although this process is known as “browser rendering”, we’ll refer to it as “painting” to avoid confusion throughout the docs." ([React](https://react.dev/learn/render-and-commit))
+- "state behaves more like a snapshot.
+Setting it does not change the state variable you already have, but instead triggers a re-render." ([React](https://react.dev/learn/state-as-a-snapshot))

 ## Purity